 Issuers disclose details of their financial condition through “official statements” or “offering circulars,” which are available from your bank, brokerage firm, on the Internet or from a library of official statements.
 Normally issuers provide continuing disclosure about their financial condition.
 You may also contact the issuer or visit the issuer’s web site for ongoing information.

 Another way to evaluate an issuer is to examine its credit rating.
-Many bonds are graded by ratings agencies such as Moody’s Investors Service, Standard & Poor’s and Fitch Ratings.
+Many bonds are graded by ratings agencies such as Moody’s Investors Service or Fitch Ratings.
 A number of banks and brokerage firms have their own research departments which also analyze municipal securities.
 Bond ratings are important benchmarks because they reflect a professional assessment of the issuer’s ability to repay the bond’s face value at maturity.

-Generally, bonds rated BBB or Baa, or better, by Standard & Poor’s and Fitch, or Moody’s, respectively, are considered “Investment Grade,” suitable for preservation of investment capital.
+Generally, bonds rated BBB or Baa, or better by Fitch or Moody’s, respectively, are considered “Investment Grade,” suitable for preservation of investment capital.

 Credit ratings, however, should not be the sole basis for any investment decision.
 For example, the ratings do not take into account market trends.
 Before purchasing bonds with lower ratings, talk with your investment adviser to make sure they’re suited for you.